American Forts: East

 (1812), near Norton

 Also known as Norton Blockhouse, a half-acre palisaded enclosure with two blockhouses built by the local militia, surrounding a brick tavern operated by Nathaniel Wyatt.
 The tavern operated until 1825.
 Site was surveyed in 1973 and later excavated.
-Marker located one-half mile north of town on east-side of US 23.
+Marker located one-half mile north of town on the east side of US 23.

 Upper Sandusky Trading Post